django/deps/draft/0020-annual-release-cycle.rst

 holiday period for both the Releaser and users evaluating upgrades.

 Annual releases are (of course) slower than eight monthly ones, and that is a cost for this proposal.
-At this stage in Django's lifecycle, and given its strong stability guarantees, the motivating factors for this DEP make it one worth paying.
+The bulk of Django's user base is not pushing for faster releases, though.
+Rather, it's the gap between LTS releases that puts the brake on average upgrade momentum.
+By removing that gap, we speed the community as a whole.

+At the same time, it's not realistic for us to offer more frequent releases, whilst maintaining Django's support and stability guarantees.
+Nonetheless, Django's main development branch is itself (remarkably) stable.
+Teams wanting to be on the cutting edge have for many years deployed from the main branch.
+Whilst out of scope for this DEP, it remains open for future work to improve the messaging around testing and using Django's main development branch, and assessing the feasibility of us providing incremental development releases as part of the monthly release process.

 Every release as LTS
 --------------------